Greenshoots Music Group

 Paul currently has the master email list and sends out the reminders and lists of tunes for the next session, although others have held this role in the recent past.

 Chris has been continuity and the musical director.
+Naomi is deputy leader, and she and Adrian have contributed valuable formal music knowledge.
 Others chime in as needed.

 Do We Perform in Public?

 Rarely!
 We exist to play for our own pleasure, and to improve our playing.

 However, we normally do a carol session for charity each year before Christmas, and have been known to do occasional